-As noted in the Board of Appeals' discussion of the standards for granting a variance from critical area provisions, denial of this variance would constitute a practical difficulty.
-Moreover, the Property is constrained by its geographical location on the banks of Breton Bay.
-Unless
+As noted in the Board of Appeals' discussion of the standards for granting a variance from Critical Area provisions, denial of this variance would constitute a practical difficulty.
+Moreover, the Property is constrained by its geographical location on the banks of the Patuxent.
+The existing home is located within the Buffer, and the proposed improvements are built flush to that existing footprint.